jypelle/mifasol/README.md

 - The number of features is voluntarily limited to facilitate its maintenance.
 - Only **flac** and **mp3** formats are supported (**ogg** may come later).
-- When you import some music on mifasol server, **song filenames are ignored**, only tags are used to link your song to an artist, an album or to know the song name.
+- When you import some music on mifasol server, **song filenames are ignored**, only song tags are used to link your song to an artist, an album or to know the song name.
 - Once your music is imported, **song tags are partially managed by mifasol server** and are used to generate song filename on mifasol clients.
-- **Only one-way sync is supported**:  song files and playlists are copied from mifasol server to mifasol clients.
+- **Only one-way sync is supported**:  song files and playlists are copied from mifasol server to client device.
-- Even though mifasol client is able to play music, his development is more focused on music library management and its synchronization than on music streaming.

 ## Mifasol server